EconomicsFind a programme

 Dr Hélène Turon, (Reader), Labour economics.

-Dr Christine Valente, (Senior Lecturer), Empirical analysis of education and health in developing countries.
+Dr Christine Valente, (Reader), Empirical analysis of fertility and human capital in developing countries

 Professor Gerard Van Den Berg, (Professor), Applied econometrics; Health economics; Labour economics

-Dr Stephanie von Hinke, (Senior Lecturer), Applied microeconometrics; Health economics
+Dr Stephanie von Hinke, (Professor), Applied microeconometrics; Health economics; Genoeconomics

 Professor Deborah Wilson, (Reader), Public service delivery and performance.

-Dr Yanos Zylberberg, (Lecturer), Development economics; Labour economics; Macroeconomics
+Dr Yanos Zylberberg, (Senior Lecturer), Development economics; Labour economics; Urban economics; Economic History; Macroeconomics

 We welcome applications for admission at any time of year, though early application is advised.